-Ever since the first online casino launched back in the 1990’s, players have been given free casino money which can be used to play the games.
+Ever since the first online casino launched back in the 1990’s, players have been given credits which can be used to play the games.
 These casino bonuses are handed out for a variety of reasons – including to reward loyalty, as part of a special promotion or as an incentive to try out new games.
 But the most generous bonuses are the often the ones used to entice in new players – known as ‘welcome bonuses’ (aka ‘sign up bonuses’ or SUBs).

 Pretty much every online casino worth its salt has some kind of new player promotion – but the value of the bonuses varies dramatically between casinos (we’ll explain why later in the article).
 In the table above you’ll find a list of the best casino bonuses currently available to UK players along with what software(s) the casino uses for its games.

 All of these offers are for new players only and we’ve also specifically listed the bonus that is for UK players.
 Non-UK players can still claim bonuses at the casinos in the list, but the value and currency may be different – check the relevant casinos website for more informational.

 For those of you who already have an account with a particular gambling website that offers multiple products (such as sports betting, online poker and online bingo) and want to claim the casino bonus, make sure to check what they consider a ‘new player’.

 Some casinos will give you the bonus if you’ve not played in the casino before whilst others will only give you one bonus regardless of what product it’s on (eg: if you had previously claimed a bonus in the poker room you might not be able to claim the casino bonus as well).
 This will be clearly labelled in the terms and conditions of the offer – so make sure you read them before claiming.

 Types of Casino Bonus